intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 Robustness to the unexpected:

 : It can be possible for an implementation to receive inputs that the specification did not prepare it for.
-This interpretation covers the scenario where a specific input is explicitly defined to be faulty (or if there is ambiguity in the specification regarding whether the input is valid), but where the specification does not explicitly specify how to react to that input.
-In this case, the robustness principle advocates that the implementation tolerate the faulty input and silently discard it.
+This interpretation excludes covers those cases where a the specification explicitly defines how a faulty message is handled.
+Instead, this refers to cases where handling is not defined or where there is some ambiguity in the specification.
+In this case, some the robustness principle advocate that the implementation tolerate the faulty input and silently discard it.
+Some interpretations even suggest that a faulty or ambiguous message be processed according to the inferred intent of the sender.

-While the first two interpretations above are understood to be correct and beneficial, the third interpretation is no longer considered best practice in all scenarios.
-The rest of this document uses the term "robustness principle" to refer to this third interpretation.
+These first two interpretations above are understood to be necessary guiding principles for the design and implementation of networked systems.
+However, the third interpretation is no longer considered best practice in all scenarios.

 Time and experience shows that negative consequences to interoperability accumulate over time if implementations silently accept faulty input.
 This